 Crises like these seem to predictably come around every seven to ten years in real estate.
 Almost like clockwork, or by design.

-Right after school Benjamin went into working in private equity, and then did some time in the family business.
+Right after school Ben went into working in private equity, and then did some time in the family business.

 He had the common view that working with big funds and institutions was the way to grow and scale your business.